Ann-Anahit/p5-advanced-frontend/TASK.md

 SH
 - set date under the profile img ✅
-- set edit delete buttons in profile one below the other
-- set pagination
-- set edit delete buttons under posts

-SH
-- set all cosole.log to console.error

 CH
 - in feed
 - pagination or load more button

 MH